Carlos-Pessin/ImageClassification_NeuralNetwork_Python/README.md

+Post-graduate project from "Machine Learning applied to Medical Signals and Images" at University of São Paulo

-# NeuralNetwork---Image-classification
+# Image_classification_NeuralNetwork_Python
-Using neural networks to identify micocalcification simulated images Pandas, skimage and tensorflow libraries
+Using neural networks to identify microcalcification in simulated images fo breast ultrasound.

+# Libraries
+- Pandas
+- Skimage
+- Tensorflow
+- SKLearn
+- Matplotlib